-To have a better idea of which type of sailing yacht would best suit your needs; your YACHTS INVEST broker can advise you on the various options available on the market for new or second-hand vessels as well as new construction.
+To have a better idea of which type of sailing boat would best suit your needs, your YACHTS INVEST broker can advise you on the various options available on the market for new or second-hand vessels as well as new construction.
 In the meantime, here is a summarized guide to the different categories of sailing yachts by type of rig, whether they are monohull (single hull) or multihull, as they’re called in the Mediterranean.

 The most common monohull modern sailing yacht is the sloop, which features one mast and two sails, thus sloops are single-masted sailboats.
 If they have just two sails — a foresail and a headsail — then they’re a Bermudan sloop, the purest type of sailboat.
 This simple configuration is very efficient for sailing into the wind.

 Sailing sloops with moderate rigs are probably the most popular of all cruising sailboats.
 With just a single mast, two sails (a foresail or headsail, and a mainsail) and the minimum of rigging and sail control lines they are relatively simple to operate and less expensive than rigs with multiple masts.